Skip to content

 • Only ALTER TABLE is captured by the ETL DDL trigger today.

-• Type changes, nullability changes, default changes, constraint changes, identity changes, and replica-identity changes may be visible in the emitted snapshot, but they are not yet interpreted as destination DDL operations.
+• Type changes, constraint changes, identity changes, and replica-identity changes may be visible in the emitted snapshot, but they are not yet interpreted as destination DDL operations.

 • Table create/drop/rename operations are outside the current schema-change contract.
 Publication membership changes and table cleanup are handled by other pipeline logic.